MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/across-share-onedrive.md

 - **Replace**

   This option replaces the existing file in OneDrive with the file you selected from Business Central.
 The original file isn't lost&mdash;you can see and restore it using the version history in OneDrive.
-Learn more at [Restore a previous version of a file stored in OneDrive](https://support.microsoft.com/office/restore-a-previous-version-of-a-file-stored-in-onedrive).
+Learn more at [Restore a previous version of a file stored in OneDrive](https://support.microsoft.com/office/restore-a-previous-version-of-a-file-stored-in-onedrive-159cad6d-d76e-4981-88ef-de6e96c93893).

 - **Keep both**

   This option keeps the existing file as-is and saves the file you selected from Business Central under a different name.
 The new name is similar to the existing name, except with a suffix number such  “Items (2).xlsx”.

-## <a name="about-your-business-central-folder-on-onedrive"></a>About your Business Central folder on OneDrive
+## About your Business Central folder on OneDrive

 The folder and its content are private until you decide to share them with others.
 So you might decide to share content with one or more of your coworkers, or even people outside of your organisation.